 Dr Srither explains that a pelvic exam is done at your first prenatal appointment to see how you are progressing in the pregnancy.
 Medical experts at WebMD explain that during this exam, you’ll have a Pap smear done to screen for cervical cancer and to detect other STDs.

 Your doctor may also conduct an internal exam with two fingers inside your vagina and one hand on your stomach.
-This is done to check for abnormalities of the uterus, ovaries, or fallopian tubes.
+This is done to check for uterus abnormalities, ovaries, or fallopian tubes.
 During this examination, the doctor will also determine the size of your uterus and pelvis.

 3. Vaginal Ultrasound

-The vaginal ultrasound, according to Dr Tan, should detect an intrauterine gestational sac with a yolk sac, and your baby (know at this stage, as the “fetal pole”) should be seen measuring just under 5 mm.
-By seven weeks gestation, the fetal pole would be around 10 mm and your baby’s heartbeat will be audible!
+The vaginal ultrasound, according to Dr Tan, should detect an intrauterine gestational sac with a yolk sac, and your baby (known at this stage as the “fetal pole”) should be seen measuring just under 5 mm.
+By 7 weeks, the foetal pole would be around 10 mm, and your baby’s heartbeat will be audible!

-Dr Tan explains that your gynaecologist will probably have a careful look around the gestational sac to check that all is good.
+Dr Tan explains that your gynaecologist will probably carefully look around the gestational sac to check that all is good.
 They will also check for any fibroids, ovarian cysts or other growths.

-Other than the various tests mentioned above, your gynaecologist will also check your blood pressure and temperature, and do a urine protein test.
+Besides the various tests mentioned above, your gynaecologist will also check your blood pressure and temperature and do a urine protein test.

 2. Work and travel: Talk to your doctor about the type of work you do.
 If your work involves long hours or frequent travel, learn about its impact on your pregnancy and when you should scale back.

-3. Mode of delivery: Ask your doctor any questions you might have about natural birth and/or Caesarian delivery.
+3. Mode of delivery: Ask your doctor questions about natural birth and/or Caesarean delivery.
 While the mode of delivery is your choice, learn about the pros and cons of each method, which should help you decide.

 4. Emotions and Symptoms: If you have been getting unusual pregnancy-related cravings and are wondering whether they are normal, do ask your doctor about them.
 Keep in mind that pregnancy is not just a physical experience – it is equally an emotional experience.
 So if you have been experiencing mood swings or other emotions, don’t hesitate to talk to your doctor about them.

 5. Sex: Women often experience an increase in libido during pregnancy, but their partners may be hesitant to engage sexually for various reasons.
 Talk to your gynaecologist about sex during pregnancy.
-When is it okay and if (and when) it’s not.
-It’s best that your partner is around for this too.
+When is it okay, and if (and when) it’s not?
+Your partner should be around for this too.

 Your Gynaecologist’s Availability On Your Due Date

-Find out if your doctor will actually be available on your expected due date.
-In case, they are unavailable on those dates, ask who would the replacement gynaecologist be and if you can meet them.
+Find out if your doctor will be available on your expected due date.
+If they are unavailable on those dates, ask who the replacement gynaecologist would be and if you can meet them.
 Also, ask your gynaecologist if you can contact him/her at any time and the best way of doing so.

 ALSO READ: